NFL preseason: Schedule

 There is usually a conflict with the Major League Baseball season, a situation seen in the 2015 preseason when the Pittsburgh Steelers moved a Sunday evening game against the Green Bay Packers at Heinz Field to a traditional 1 p.m. kickoff to avoid parking conflicts with the Pittsburgh Pirates across their shared lot at PNC Park, when the Pirates had a game moved to Sunday evening as part of ESPN's Sunday Night Baseball.
+In 2025, an NFL-MLB conflict arose on Saturday, August 23 when the Tampa Bay Buccaneers were scheduled to host the Buffalo Bills and the Tampa Bay Rays were to host the St. Louis Cardinals.
+Since the Buccaneers' Raymond James Stadium and George M. Steinbrenner Field, which was hosting the Rays for 2025 due to severe damage at their normal home, Tropicana Field in St. Petersburg, caused by Hurricane Milton the previous October, share parking lots, the Rays and Cardinals agreed to a rare Saturday off-day, playing the three-game series Thursday, Friday and Sunday.

-On various occasions, severe weather or other factors, have postponed or outright canceled some preseason games.
-Due to their exhibition nature, suspended or canceled preseason games are normally not made up.
+On different occasions, severe weather or other factors, have postponed or outright cancelled some preseason games.
+Due to their exhibition nature, suspended or cancelled preseason games are normally never made up.
 In 2004, Hurricane Charley postponed a Tampa Bay game against Cincinnati from Saturday until Monday.
-In 2001, a preseason game between Philadelphia and Baltimore was canceled due to turf problems at Veterans Stadium.
+In 2001, a preseason game between Philadelphia and Baltimore was cancelled due to turf problems at Veterans Stadium.
 Similar turf concerns prompted the league to cancel the 2016 Hall of Fame Game at the last minute.
 The 2017 Cowboys-Texans preseason game, originally scheduled for Houston, was at first switched to Arlington due to the flooding spawned by Hurricane Harvey in southeast Texas.
-The day prior to the scheduled game, it was cancelled to allow the Texans, who departed Houston the previous Friday to play at New Orleans and then were diverted to Dallas/Fort Worth International Airport after the Saints game, to return to Houston to be with their families.
+The day before the scheduled game, it was cancelled to allow the Texans, who departed Houston the previous Friday to play at New Orleans and then were diverted to Dallas/Fort Worth International Airport after the Saints game, to return to Houston to be with their families.
+A 2021 exhibition between the Arizona Cardinals and New Orleans Saints was cancelled when Hurricane Ida was forecast to make landfall near New Orleans the day after the scheduled match.
+Damage and power outages wrought by Ida forced the Saints to move their regular season opener vs. the Green Bay Packers from New Orleans to Jacksonville.